 As a general matter, there is no legally required content that must be included in contracts under current US state and federal privacy and data security law.
 There are, however, more general requirements for businesses to provide oversight of their service providers, which results in the inclusion of certain data privacy and security provisions in vendor contracts.

 Additionally, in order to not be considered a “third party” under the CCPA, a written contract must prohibit the entity receiving the information from selling the personal information or retaining, using, or disclosing the personal information for any purpose other than for the purpose of performing the services specified in the contract, or outside of the direct business relationship between the business and the entity receiving the information.
 The contract also must include a written certification from the entity receiving the information that it understands and will comply with these restrictions.
+Also, as noted above, Virginia and Colorado’s newly enacted comprehensive data privacy laws, which go into effect in 2023, require contracts between “controllers” and “processors”, and such contracts must include, among other things, obligations relating to the confidentiality and security of personal information.
 Furthermore, the New York State Department of Financial Services’ cybersecurity regulations require that covered entities develop and implement a third-party service provider policy that addresses minimum cybersecurity practices of vendors, the due diligence processes used to evaluate vendors, and any contractual provisions required in the agreements with vendors.

 Unique situations are sometimes addressed with alternative structures, such as joint ventures (often in the form of contractual JVs, but sometimes involving equity investments) and “build operate transfer” or other arrangements for captive delivery organisations.
 These are much less common in the market and are highly negotiated responses to special commercial circumstances.